 2. Advertise, Measure, Repeat

-Key attributes of winning commercial video:
+The key attributes of making a winning commercial video:

 - conciseness (on average 3 minutes is enough)

 - highly relevant call to action.
-It is recommended to include this in the first 15-30 seconds of the video.
+It is recommended to include this in the first 15-30 seconds of the video

 - product unique value proposition